Dedekind Zeta motives for totally real fields: Example: A Coxeter motive for

-\begin{rem} For the main result of the paper we need instead to take the group of $\Or_k$-automorphisms of the quadratic form $q(x)=-x_0^2+x_1^2+\ldots +x_5^2$ whose automorphism group now acts on the pair of hyperbolic spaces $\Hyp^5\times \Hyp^5$.
-The corresponding motive generates $\det_{\Gal(k/\Q)} \Ext^1_{\MT(k)} (\Q(0),\Q(3))$.
-Finding an explicit fundamental domain in this case should be possible using the methods of Epstein and Penner \cite{EP}, but is complicated in practice.

 The above example has a very simple fundamental domain precisely because it is a reflection group.
-Reflection groups are known only to exist in hyperbolic spaces $\Hyp^n$ for bounded $n$ and for number fields of bounded discriminant (when $n\geq 4$).
-The corresponding motives should be of special interest.
-It is plausible to guess that the example above yields the smallest volume hyperbolic $5-$orbifold.
+Reflection groups are known only to exist in hyperbolic spaces $\Hyp^n$ for bounded $n$ and for number fields of bounded discriminant (when $n\geq 4$). \end{rem}